A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

 We consider the dataset from \cite{sinha2016fecal}, where researchers collected fecal samples from a total of 131 individuals with colorectal cancer (CRC) and healthy controls.
 They profiled the microbial communities of the samples (through 16S rRNA gene sequencing) up to the genus level and summarized with a compositional matrix $X\in\mathbb R^{131\times 85}$.
 A taxonomic tree, as shown in Figure \ref{fig.exp6}, describes the biological relations between the 85 genes.
 We attempt to predict the continuous outcome, the body mass index (BMI) of each individual; and the binary outcome, the positivity of CRC, respectively.
-We adopt the relative shift model proposed by \cite{li2023s}, which works directly with the compositional predictors and omits the intercept.

-Compared to the conventional log-contrast model \citep{aitchison1984log}, the relative-shift model directly accommodates zero-valued predictors, and enjoys the property of scale and shift invariance.
+We adopt the relative shift model proposed by \cite{li2023s}, which works directly with the compositional predictors and omits the intercept, i.e., the model assuming ${\rm E}[y_i|X_i]=f^{-1}(\beta_1 X_{i1}+\cdots+\beta_p X_{ip}).$ Compared to the conventional log-contrast model \citep{aitchison1984log}, the relative-shift model directly accommodates zero-valued predictors, and enjoys the property of scale and shift invariance.
 Each contrast between distinct coefficients $\beta_i-\beta_j$ is interpreted as the relative shift effect between two groups.
 The model then allows meaningful aggregation of the predictors \citep{li2023s}, it therefore fits perfectly with our framework.
 We use the squared loss for modeling the BMI, and cross-entropy loss for the CRC outcome.

 In each case, we randomly preserve 25\% samples as test set, and select the model on the training set using 5-fold cross-validation.
 The procedure is repeated 200 times, we compare our method with RARE, plain LASSO and Ridge regression.
 Table \ref{table.real} shows the prediction loss for CRC and BMI.
 With continuous outcome, a dramatic improvement in the prediction error can be observed using the tree-guided aggregation methods compared to the usual regularization methods, which provides solid evidence that predictor aggregation is potentially beneficial for prediction tasks.
 We have a slight improvement compared to the RARE, with average square loss 18.22 versus 18.67.
 For the binary outcome CRC, there is not much difference between the prediction error or the AUC of the four methods.